antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 }
 ```

-It may be desirable to only allow non-nullable types.
-So parameterizing with `string` should be fine, but parameterizing with `string?` should not.
+It may be desirable to only allow non-nullable reference and value types types.
+So parameterizing with `string` or `int` should be fine, but parameterizing with `string?` or `int?` should not.

 This can be accomplished with the `notnull` constraint: